bpozdena/OneDriveGUI/README.md

-:exclamation:   This branch aims to provide compatibility with the upcoming OneDrive v2.5.0-alpha.
+:exclamation:   This branch aims to provide compatibility with the upcoming OneDrive client [v2.5.0-alpha3](https://github.com/abraunegg/onedrive/discussions/2521).

 - If you are using `sync_business_shared_folders` in your config file, you will need manually remove it.
-Check the [client documentation](https://github.com/abraunegg/onedrive/blob/onedrive-v2.5.0-alpha-2/docs/business-shared-folders.md) for more details.
+Check the [client documentation](https://github.com/abraunegg/onedrive/blob/onedrive-v2.5.0-alpha-3/docs/business-shared-folders.md) for more details.

+- There is no backwards compatibility with OneDrive client 2.4.x or older.
-- This branch is only compatible with the Onedrive client v2.5.0_alphaX.
-The path of client binary  must be manually specified in the GUI settings.
+- This GUI branch is only compatible with the Onedrive client v2.5.0_alphaX.
+The path of OneDrive client binary  must be manually specified in the GUI settings.

     Example: